 outside his homeland.
 Hallyday is the closest thing the French have to Elvis,

-in the early 1960s, and repeated chart hits limited to his home country ever
+started in the early 1960s, and repeated chart hits limited to his home country

 On 3rd August, Johnny (as his French fans prefer to call him) won a landmark court case against one of the giants of the global music industry: Universal Music.
 In response to his accusations of unfair treatment from the company, a Paris tribunal ruled that its subsidiary, Universal Music France, has to hand over all the masters of the recordings Hallyday has made, right back to his first studio sessions in 1961.
 The catalogue involved is considerable: over a thousand songs, including a good many million sellers, and over forty studio and live albums recorded over the last 43 years.